James Whitelocke: Family

 In 1602 Whitelocke married Elizabeth Bulstrode (1575-1631), a daughter of Edward Bulstrode of Hedgerley Bulstrode, Buckinghamshire.
 Two of her sisters, Dorothy and Cecily Bulstrode were gentlewomen in the bedchamber of Anne of Denmark Dorothy married Sir John Eyre in 1611 without her family's consent, Eyre was a "vicious reprobate" according to Whitelocke.
-Another sister Anne Bulstrode (d.
-1611) married the lawyer John Searl in 1609.
+Another sister Anne Bulstrode (died 1611) married the lawyer John Searl in 1609.

-Whitelocke's eldest son was the parliamentarian Sir Bulstrode Whitelocke (b.
-1605).
+Whitelocke's eldest son was the parliamentarian Sir Bulstrode Whitelocke (born 1605).
 His son James was born in 1612.
 His daughter Elizabeth, born in 1603, married Thomas Mostyn in 1623, the others were; Mary (1606-1611); Cecilia born in March 1607; Joan in 1609 and died in 1610; Dorothy born and died in 1610.

 Whitelocke's twin brother, William, served under Francis Drake, and fell at sea in an engagement with the Spaniards.
 Of two other brothers, the elder, Edmund, was a courtier who was implicated in the Gunpowder Plot.